 - Exercising did not affect the amount of A chemical messenger (neurotransmitter) that regulates movement and emotions. in the brain, but the mice that exercised the brain cells were using dopamine more efficiently.

-- Exercise improves efficiency by modifying the areas of the brain where dopamine signals are received — the substantia nigra and Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking..
+- Exercise improves efficiency by modifying the areas of the brain where dopamine signals are received — the An area of the brain, part of the basal ganglia, where cells produce dopamine. and Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking..

 Scientists at University of Pittsburgh found that in animal models, exercise induces and increases the beneficial neurotrophic factors, particularly GDNF (glial-derived neurotrophic factor), which reduces the vulnerability of dopamine Brain cells. to damage.